BeltStack

 Katana is our top pick for small manufacturers.
 It combines bills of materials, production scheduling, and inventory so you can see what materials you have, what is in production, and what is ready to ship.
 The UI is more modern and accessible than many legacy MRP systems.
 If you assemble or manufacture products and want cloud-based inventory plus production, Katana is a strong fit.

-Best for simple inventory tracking4.3From From ~$39/mo
+Best for simple inventory tracking

 Sortly